ezramemphis/itp/Final Project Proposal/README.md

 #### November 28th (Week 4) - APIS, Analytics, Practice Log & Beta testing commences

 - I will spend most of this time getting the APIs integrated, and making sure that the chord, scale, and arpeggio generators will be able to properly coorelate with the different diagrams.
-- There will be 3 APIs.
-API for chord diagrams, API to generated sheet music with a staff, and an API to know what day it is (for the practice log).
+- There will be 2 APIs.
+API for chord diagrams, and an API to generated sheet music with a staff.
+I might also find an API for playing notes, so you can choose to hear the scales, arpeggios, chords, or whatever, but we'll see if I actually do that.
+Also I know there are music theory APIs, but I decided doing it all manually would be a fun challenge.
 - Figure out how to passively log simple analytics in the background to localStorage (time spent on each exericise, number of generated exercises, etc.)
 - Nice looking Practice Log (for the design, I think it should be a notebook icon on the "home page" that when you click fills the screen with a pop up with the different practice logs.
 It'll be synced to whatever day it is with an API too.
 I will automate a LPF to engage whenever this page is open to dull the music out.)

 - By this point, I predict that the home page and exercises page CSS's will be complete for the most part.
 I plan on having animated panels, button selects with hover animations, and a couple other nice little things.
 I will just be googling as many CSS tricks as I can to get this done, and will document every single source.
+Also I might try to find a couple fun APIs for special javascript animations or whatever else to really make it pop.
+I want this to look great.

 - Since the website should be fully functional and look great by this point, I will officially move this into a very brief Beta testing phase to make sure that it is as great as possible.
 I will share the project via a GitHub repository link to all of the guitarists, and give them just a general form asking questions about their experience.
 And also they'll of course just text me their feedback

-#### December 2nd (Week 5) - Extra Features/Additions & Refinment Phase
+#### December 2nd (Week 5) - Extra Features/Additions & Refinment Phase/Organization

 - Since I pretty much will have completed the final project by now, I will then shift into adding the extra "bonus exercises" that I mentioned before.
 The guitar neck memorization exercises, automatic sheet music generator, and ear training tools would be my main focus.
 - By this point I'll probably have had some user input brought in from the Beta test, so I'll look into that, and use the information to further refine the functionality of the whole webapp.
 - Just overall refining and getting into the nitty gritty.
 Making that CSS sparkle like a new Camaro ZL1, and making sure this thing runs as smoothly as can be.
+- I will also definitely spend a bit of this time really organzing all of the files in the project folder so that everything looks tidy, which I will probably do automatically as I put the website together anyways.
+Like all the exercise htmls in a folder, each in their own "level" folder, all the assets in a folder, all the music in a folder, etc.

 #### December 5th (Week 5 part 2) - Presentation & Final Final Touches